Verifoxx-LTD/verifoxx-morello-compartment-framework/README.md

 This does though mean that the framework is (modern) C++ and not C, and so any code that interacts with it must also be C++ (although the bulk of a compartment library can be in C).

 This code was inspired by the exercise of porting WAMR (WebAssembly Micro-Runtime) to CHERI.
 WAMR comprises a large codebase with very many API functions, which is designed to be loaded as a libary and used from a thin front-end (either user native code or a WAMR provided example executable).
 When examining WAMR compartmentalisation it was relealised there was too much code and too many API functions to individually load them into a compartment and so a generic solution of directly loading the WAMR code into a compartment was needed.
+This code builds on some techniques provided in Arm examples for Morello compartmentalisation.

 ## Support Platforms and Toolchains
 The framework supports Morello Aarch64 Purecap only.
 Hybrid-cap is not supported.